Colleen Wolfe

-Colleen Wolfe (born January 2, 1985 in Philadelphia, Pennsylvania) is an on-air talent for the NFL Network.
+Colleen Wolfe (born January 2, 1985) is an on-air talent for the NFL Network.
 She hosts a variety of shows on the network including the weekend version of Good Morning Football and NFL GameDay Kickoff before Thursday Night Football.

 Early life

-Colleen is from Horsham, Pennsylvania and graduated from Drexel University majoring in Communications.
+Colleen is from Horsham, Pennsylvania and graduated from Drexel University majoring in communications.

 Career

 She worked for WTXF-TV, Comcast SportsNet Philadelphia, and Sports Radio 94 WIP-FM prior to joining NFL Network in 2014.
 Colleen has experience as a production assistant, associate producer, booking producer, line producer, show producer, reporter, host, writer, analyst, photographer and editor.
 She's worked for production companies, local news, a regional sports network and a national sports network across both broadcast and digital platforms.
 Wolfe was named to The Big Lead's 40 under 40 Sports Media Talent list in 2019, ranked 33rd.
-Wolfe is a frequent guest of the Around the NFL Podcast produced by NFL.com.
+Wolfe was a frequent guest of the Around the NFL Podcast produced by NFL.com.

 Personal life

 Wolfe was engaged to sportswriter John Gonzalez in 2010 and married a year later.
-Sometimes they appear on NFL Network's Top 10 program either together or separate.
+Sometimes they appear on NFL Network's Top 10 program either together or separately.
 She is a Philadelphia Eagles fan.
-In her spare time, Wolfe rescues animals and brings them home.
-While covering the Oakland Raiders during Training Camp in 2017 with Michael Robinson, Robinson's ex-teammate Marshawn Lynch stopped by to talk with Robinson and Wolfe and Lynch asked out Wolfe before checking her hand where her wedding ring was.
+In her spare time, Wolfe rehomes rescue animals.